MSeifert04/MinMax/documentation/articles/develop.md

 - Samples: Execute the project samples (can be done in either "Debug" or "Release" mode).
 - Benchmarks: Execute the project benchmarks (should be done in "Release" mode).

+## Solution folders: scripts, linqpad-samples

+The solution folders should be kept in sync with the directory contents.
+In Visual Studio this is easiest if the file is created in the "Folder View" and then added as "Existing Item" in the "Solution View".